risawitama/verbose-potato/README.md

-## I broke my finger at work today, on the other hand I'm completely fine.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.